atifzia/exinity-test/README.md

 # Payment Gateway Service

-The Payment Gateway Service processes deposit and withdrawal transactions by dynamically selecting third-party gateways based on region and country configurations.
+The Payment Gateway Service processes deposit and withdrawal transactions by dynamically selecting third-party gateways based on country configurations.
 It supports callback handling for transaction status updates and publishes transaction events to Kafka.

 ---